 While getting your golfing equipment to your destination is easy if you are driving – just throw it in the trunk of your car and go – it gets a bit more confusing when traveling by air.
 Especially nowadays when airlines make it sometimes hard to figure out even what the regular luggage allowance is.

-Continue reading to learn what the best golf club cases for air travel are (if you can’t wait, here’s one of them: SKB 2SKB-4814W Deluxe ATA Golf Travel Case), how to pack your golf equipment before heading to the airport in a way that doesn’t get it damaged, and what the airline rules are when flying with golf clubs and other equipment.
+Continue reading to learn what the best golf club cases for air travel are (if you can’t wait, here’s one of them: SKB 2SKB-4814W Deluxe ATA Golf Travel Case), how to pack your golf equipment before heading to the airport, and what the airline rules are when flying with golf clubs and other equipment.

 4 Best Golf Club Cases for (Not Only) Air Travel